-Burnout is a term that is cropping up more and more, especially in the last 18 months as we all try to come to terms with our disrupted Covid lives.
+Burnout is a term that is cropping up more and more.
 The World Health Organisation (WHO) formally acknowledged burnout in the International Classification of Diseases in 2019.
 While it hasn’t been classified as a medical condition, WHO considers it a syndrome that results from “chronic workplace stress that hasn’t been successfully managed”.
 However, it is becoming common to see the term ‘burnout’ applied to describe the exhaustion and fatigue caused by unrelenting stress and pressure in our non-work lives as well.

 Speaking from my own recent personal experience of burnout – you don’t want to get there!
 The ripple effect from suffering from burnout can be overwhelming and affect all areas of your life from sleep, relationships, the ability to perform daily tasks, performance at work, and basic quality of life.

 The WHO considers that work burnout is made of three parts:

 Regardless of whether these feelings originate from work or home pressures they need to be acted upon before they manifest as disease in your body.
 Burnout is the result of ongoing chronic stress.
 The long-term effects of chronic stress can range from irritable bowel syndrome, increased blood pressure and heart disease, strokes, headaches, weight gain, memory and concentration impairment, sleep issues, anxiety, to panic attacks and depression.

 When our body is under stress it produces adrenaline and cortisol, which are our primary stress hormones.
 Adrenaline is our “fight or flight” hormone and jumpstarts us if we are exposed to danger (think of a tiger chasing you or in our modern world this might be a car accident for example).
 Adrenaline makes our heart and thoughts race and stops our digestion working.